Skip to main content

 Zone 9a covers the hot desert Southwest (Phoenix, Las Vegas) and mild coastal California — two very different growing environments in the same zone.
 Desert gardeners follow a mostly inverted calendar, growing October through May and resting during summer highs that regularly exceed 105°F. California 9a supports near year-round growing with strategic heat management.

-Zone 9A at a glance: Last frost averages February 15 (range Jan 20–Mar 4).
+Zone 9A at a glance: Last frost averages March 4 (range February 5 to March 27).
 First fall frost averages December 2.
 Growing season is 290 days.
-Start warm-season crops indoors 6–10 weeks before last frost; transplant after February 15.
+Start warm-season crops indoors 6–10 weeks before last frost; transplant after March 4.

 Last Spring Frost